Tasmanian University Student Association

-The Tasmanian University Student Association (TUSA) was formerly known as Tasmania University Union (TUU), is the peak body of student representation for tertiary students attending the University of Tasmania and was established in 1899.
+The Tasmanian University Student Association (TUSA), formerly known as Tasmania University Union (TUU), is the peak body of student representation for tertiary students attending the University of Tasmania and was established in 1899.

 The Student Association is a student-led collective that is dedicated to two core principles: student leadership, and the student community.

 Structure

-The TUSA is governed by the State Council that is made up of student leaders elected by University of Tasmania students and the Board of Management (BoM).
+The TUSA is governed by the State Council which is made up of student leaders elected by University of Tasmania students and the Board of Management (BoM).

-StateCouncil
+State Council

 The State Council is the peak statewide body constituted to deal with student representation and activities.
 This includes representing students in university decision-making processes and forums, developing and supporting student networks, assisting the university to consult with students, providing a voice for students to internal and external stakeholders, and represent student issues to the wider community.
 The State Council consists of: